Christina is currently seconded to the Legal Department of the London Borough of Tower Hamlets as a Senior Adult Social Care/Safeguarding Lawyer.

 Christina joined Chambers as a tenant in October 2020.
 During her pupillage, Christina benefitted from the supervision of Estelle Dehon, Philip Coppel QC and Dean Underwood, principally in the areas of planning and environmental Law, commercial law, freedom of information and data protection law, housing law, judicial review and public law.

 Christina is an accredited mediator, having trained with the Society of Mediators (2020, 40 hours qualification).

 She can be instructed as a mediator and is also available to represent clients at mediations.

-Christina was called to the Bar in 2019 as a Queen Mother and Jules Thorn Scholar by Middle Temple.
-She holds a PhD in Constitutional Law from University College London, where she also held a position as Teaching Fellow in Public Law.
+Christina was called to the Bar by Middle Temple as a Queen Mother Scholar (BPTC) and Jules Thorn Scholar (GDL).
+Having previously obtained a distinction at the University of Oxford (MJur, ranked second in year), she holds a PhD in Constitutional Law from the University College London (UCL), which she was awarded without corrections.